 So, I decided to start a blog and talk about my creative process, how I start my designs and bring them to life.
 How I decide which designs go on which fabrics…

-I would like to give tips on how to wear our silk scarves!
-How to combine them for different occasions like, how to combine beautifully a silk scarf with your work outfits (if you work in an office), how to wear them in warm or cold weather.
+I would like to give tips on how to wear a scarf!
+How to combine them for different occasions like, how to combine beautifully a silk scarf with an easy outfits, how to wear them in warm or cold weather.
 How to iron them best and many more!